 SAP shows slides with reducing in the time for processing.
 However, it overestimates the time that the transaction processing system takes.
 Yes, ERP on HANA will be better, but companies currently don’t have a real problem with closing.
 It’s nice to have, but SAP is overemphasizing the benefits here.

-Again this focuses on the two most processing-intensive processing within ERP, which is financial closing, reporting, and MRP.
+Again, this focuses on the two most processing-intensive processing within ERP: financial closing, reporting, and MRP.

-I had to say that having written books on MRP and tested MRP in many systems if in-memory computing is being justified to run MRP faster, there is something wrong with that story.
-It may be that many people do not know that MRP is very simple and was designed to run on hardware from the 1970s.
+I had to say that having written books on MRP and tested MRP in many systems, if in-memory computing is being justified to run MRP faster, there is something wrong with that story.
+It may be that many people do not know that MRP is straightforward and was designed to run on hardware from the 1970s.
 I quote from my book Repairing Your MRP System:

 “Even though MRP is mathematically simple, it performs a number of repetitive calculations that prior to MRP had to be calculated manually, which was a very tedious task.
 Converting large volumes of sales orders into production orders and purchase orders was quite a feat when this capability was first developed independently in the early 1960’s at J. I. CASE and Stanley Tools.
 Yet quite a few companies continued using their old systems before industry converted over to MRP in the late 1970’s.”